Lasutriv/SedationOld/README.md

 - Notes and ideas for game development
 - Updated core engine functions
 - Updated tile editor for level design
-# What ProjectZ May Be
+# What Sedation May Be
 A procedurally generated platformer that is merely open world with dynamic building, fighting, and acrobatics.
-# What ProjectZ Needs To Run
+# What Sedation Needs To Run
 Pygame 1.9.4 or higher
 Python 3.7 or higher
 # What Is The Ambition Of ProjectZ